 - Add the eggs and whisk until incorporated in to the mixture.

 - Pour the brownie mixture in to the prepared baking tin.

 - Drizzle the peanut butter over the top and swirl through the mixture.

 - Place in the oven and cook for 20 - 30 minutes, until set around the edges but still with a slight wobble in the middle.

 - Allow to cool and rest for 1 hour before removing from the baking tin and cutting in to bite sized pieces.

-Enjoy with a cup of CRU - what a treat!
+- Enjoy with a cup of your favourite CRU Kafe coffee - what a treat!